New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Parameter estimation and results

 \section{Parameter estimation and results}

-In this section, we introduce our parameter estimation method and show the new limits on LIV coefficients from updated pulsar timing results.
-Section~\ref{Sec31} describes the selected pulsar systems and their roles in constraining LIV coefficients.
-In Sec.~\ref{Sec32}, we illustrate the parameter estimation method in use and show the results of limits on LIV coefficients.
+In this section, we introduce our parameter estimation method and show the new limits on LV coefficients from updated pulsar timing results.
+Section~\ref{Sec31} describes the selected pulsar systems and their roles in constraining LV coefficients.
+In Sec.~\ref{Sec32}, we illustrate the parameter estimation method in use and show the results of limits on LV coefficients.
 We also conduct a brief comparison between our limits and those from GWs~\cite{LIGOScientific:2017zic} and LLR~\cite{Bourgoin:2017fpo}.